-Marijuana: A) Prolonged use can lead to severe psychological dependence.
-B) An immediate increase in heart and pulse rate may cause an acute panic anxiety reaction.
-C) Impairment of memory, altered sense of time and inability to concentrate.
-D) May cause apathy/loss of motivation.
+Marijuana: a) Prolonged use can lead to severe psychological dependence.

+- b) An immediate increase in heart and pulse rate may cause a panic anxiety reaction. - c) Impairment of memory and learning, altered sense of time and inability to concentrate. - d) May cause apathy/loss of motivation.

-Cocaine: A) Increase in heart rate, breathing rate, and body temperature.
-B) Chronic runny nose and membrane infections.
-C) Overdose may result in seizures, heart failure, coma or death.
+Cocaine: a) Increase in heart rate, blood pressure, and body temperature.

+- b) Chronic runny nose, infections and nosebleeds. - c) Overdose may result in seizures, heart failure, coma or death.